General Liability Insurance

 Protect your business from everyday risks and costly third-party claims.

-General liability insurance helps protect your business if you’re held responsible for injury or damage to someone else.
+General liability insurance helps protect your business if you’re held responsible for bodily injury, property damage, or certain personal or advertising claims involving third parties.

 Most businesses do.
-You may be required to carry this coverage if:
+You may be required to carry general liability coverage if:

-You want protection from lawsuits that could arise from accidents, advertising, or customer injury.
+You want protection from lawsuits related to accidents, customer injuries, or advertising claims

 What’s not covered?

-General liability insurance doesn’t cover everything.
-It typically won’t pay for:
+General liability insurance doesn’t cover every type of business risk.
+It typically does not pay for:

 Damage to your own business property